-Washer does not start (continued).
-Cycle selector is not in correct position.
+OCCURRENCE POSSIBLE CAUSE SOLUTION WASHER - OPERATIN G (continued) Washer does not start Cycle selector is not in correct position.
 Move indicator clockwise slightly.
-Pull out knob. (conunueu).
+Pull out knob. (continued).
 Motor is overheated.
 Washer motor will stop if it becomes overheated.
-It will automatically restart after a cool down period of up to 30 minutes (if washer has not been manually turned off).
+It wil automatically restart after a cool down period of up to 30 minutes (if washer has not been manually turned off).
 Washer won't spin.
 Lid is not completely closed.
 Close lid completely.
-Safety lid lock must not be broken.
-Residue left in tub.
-WASHER - WATER Heavily soiled items.
-Wipe tub with a nonabrasive household cleanser, then rinse.
-Shake or brush excess dirt and sand from items before washing.
-Wash load too wet after Washer is overloaded.
+Safety lid lock must not be broken Residue left in tub.
+Heavily soiled items.
+Wipe tub with a nonabrasive household cleanser, ther rinse.
+Shake or brush excess dirt and sand from item before washing.
+WASHER - WATER Wash load too wet after spin.
+Washer is overloaded.
 Do not overload washer.
-See Washing Procedures. spin.
+See Washing Procedures.
 Load is out of balance.
 Rearrange load to allow proper spinning.
 Drain hose is kinked.
 Straighten drain hose.
 Water does not enter washer or it enters slowly.
+Lid is not completely closed.
+Close lid completely.
+Washer will not fill with water when the lid is open.
 Water supply is not adequate in area.
 Check another faucet in the house.
-Wait until water supply and pressure increase.
+Wait until wate supply and pressure increase.
 Water supply faucets are not completely open.
 Fully open hot and cold faucets.
 Water is being used elsewhere in the house.
 Water pressure must be at least 30 psi (260 kPa).
 Avoid running water elsewhere while washer is filling.
 Water inlet hoses are kinked.
 Straighten hoses.
 Water level does not cover load.
 Washer is overloaded.
 Do not overload washer.
-When control is set at highest fill level, dry load level should not be higher than top row of circular holes in wash tub.
+When control is set at highes fill level, dry load level should not be higher than top rov of circular holes in wash tub.
 Warm or hot water is not hot enough.
 Hot water heater is set too low or is a distance from laundry center.
 Measure hot water temperature at nearby faucet with candy or meat thermometer.
 Water temperature should be at least 120°F (49°C).
-Adjust water heater as necessary.
-Hot water is being used elsewhere in the house.
-Avoid using hot water elsewhere before or during washer use.
-There may not be enough hot water available for proper cleaning.
-If problem persists, your hot water system may be unable to support more than 1 use at a time.
+Adjust water heater as necessary Hot water is being used elsewhere in the house.
+Avoid using hot water elsewhere before or during washe use.
+There may not be enough hot water available fo proper cleaning.
+If problem persists, your hot wate system may be unable to support more than 1 use at a time.
 To conserve energy, the temperature of the hot wash is regulated.
 See Operating Instructions for your washer Water in washer does not drain or drains slowly.
 Drain hose is kinked or clogged.
 Clean and straighten the drain hose.
 Water leaks.
 Loose fill hose connection at faucet or washer.
 Check and tighten hose connections.
 Install rubber sealing washers provided.
 House drain pipes are clogged.
 Unclog drain pipes.
 Contact plumber if necessary.
 Oversudsing.
 Use less detergent.
 Incorrect wash and rinse temperatures.
 Hot and cold water hoses are connected to wrong supply faucets.
-Connect hot water hose to hot water faucet and cold water hose to cold water faucet.
+Connect hot water hose to hot water faucet and colo water hose to cold water faucet.
 Water is entering washer but tub does not fill.
 Drain hose standpipe is incorrect height.
 Standpipe must be a minimum of 33" (83.82 cm) high to prevent siphoning.
-See INSTALLATION INSTRUCTIONS.
+See INSTALLATION INSTRUCTIONS